And we're back, El Rushbo, meeting and surpassing and redefining a lot of things.

 I have news for you.

-It's not the five or ten million dollars a lobbyist tosses around, it's the hundreds of billions the liberals use to buy votes to buy influence, buying Congress, buying the auto industry, buying the banking industry, and soon the health care industry.
+It's the hundreds of billions the liberals use to buy votes, to buy influence, buying Congress, buying the auto industry, buying the banking industry, and soon the healthcare industry.

 The liberals are looting Fort Knox and hardly anybody seems to care.

-A lot of people that the i i the on the left doesn't care, but the polling data indicates that Americans are getting fed up with this.
+A lot of people on the left doesn't care, but the polling daily indicates that Americans are getting fed up with this.

 71% are very angry.

-Yeah, that was 300 million dollars to Landrew, but she could have gotten a billion.
+Yeah, that was $300 million to Landrew, but she could have gotten a billion.

 And there are ways for Obama to give that money to these people.

-Is there ace in the hole against plummeting poll numbers?
+This is their ace in the hole against plummeting poll numbers.

 Politically, the stakes are enormous for the president.

-I think if he does lose, uh, you know, if the if the Senate cannot complete action, I think there'll be tremendous disappointment, particularly amongst Democrats in his own base.
+And I think if he does lose, you know, if the Senate cannot complete action, I think there'll be tremendous disappointment, particularly amongst Democrats in his own base.

-You know, th these guys purposely misread the 94 results.
+You know, these guys purposely misread the 94 results.

 It was because Clinton tried.

-The House Bank, the House Post Office, and then of course there was the uh the Rush Limbaugh factor.
+The House banked, the House Post Office, and then, of course, there was the Rush Limbaugh factor.

 If they do get this passed, they are going to pay a price like they can't believe.